tbnobody/OpenDTU/README.md

 [![OpenDTU Build](https://github.com/tbnobody/OpenDTU/actions/workflows/build.yml/badge.svg)](https://github.com/tbnobody/OpenDTU/actions/workflows/build.yml)
 [![cpplint](https://github.com/tbnobody/OpenDTU/actions/workflows/cpplint.yml/badge.svg)](https://github.com/tbnobody/OpenDTU/actions/workflows/cpplint.yml)

+## !!
+IMPORTANT UPGRADE NOTES !!

+If you are upgrading from a version before 15.03.2023 you have to upgrade the partition table of the ESP32.
+Please follow the [this](docs/UpgradePartition.md) documentation!

 ## Background
 This project was started from [this](https://www.mikrocontroller.net/topic/525778) discussion (Mikrocontroller.net).
 It was the goal to replace the original Hoymiles DTU (Telemetry Gateway) with their cloud access.
 With a lot of reverse engineering the Hoymiles protocol was decrypted and analyzed.